adras/MyNotebook/README.md

 Since the upgrade script does not update the config, you have to do it manually.
 The config.php was rewritten by the install.php script and uses the mynotebook-delta file format.
 However now you need the mynotebook-uranus file format.
 Luckily, the config.php which comes with this repo already has the mynotebook-uranus format.
 So all you need to do is to update the Backend/php/config.php with your credentials and tablenames (choose the "new table prefix" from upgrde.php).
 Upload the file, and you should be able to login.

+**IMPORTANT** Make sure to delete install.php and upgrade.php when you're done.

 # angular project
 This project is currently a work in progress.
 So far you can only login, and select tags.